jochenjonc/blog-component-state/README.md

 We used the `publishReplay` operator to make the source replay the last emitted value.

-In the service constructor we called `.connect` to make it hot (subscribe to the source).
+In the service constructor, we called `.connect` to make it hot (subscribe to the source).

 ## Imperative Interaction with Component StateManagement

-So far we only had focused on independent peaces and didn't payed much attention on their interaction.
+So far we only had focused on independent peace and didn't paid much attention to their interaction.
 Let's analyze the way we interact with components and services:

-Well known implementations of sate management like `@ngrx/store`, which is a global state management library, implemented the consumer facing API in an imperative way.
+Well, known implementations of sate management like `@ngrx/store`, which is a global state management library, implemented the consumer-facing API imperatively.
-The provided method is `dispatch` which accepts a single value that get sent to the store.
+The provided method is `dispatch` which accepts a single value that gets sent to the store.

 Let's look at a simple example: